tx00-web-en/Project/material/sprint3.md

 ### **Week 5: Connecting Front-End and Back-End**

+1. **Conduct Sprint Planning**
-By the end of this week, your goal is to connect the front-end React app to the back-end API.
+2. By the end of this week, you should be able to connect the front-end React app to the back-end API.
 Up to now, you have worked on these components separately.

-- **Reference Material**: Use the following playlist as a guide:
+   - **Reference Material**:
-  - [MERN Stack Crash Course Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iJ_KkrkBZWZRHVwnzLIoUE): Videos 1-7 serve as a review of backend concepts, while videos 8-10 focus on connecting the React app to the backend.
+     - [MERN Stack Crash Course Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iJ_KkrkBZWZRHVwnzLIoUE): Videos 1–7 review backend concepts, while videos 8–10 focus on connecting the React app to the backend.
      - [Source Code on GitHub](https://github.com/iamshaunjp/MERN-Stack-Tutorial): Use this repository as a reference.

 ### **Week 6: Implementing Authentication**